RanimelAndagan/clientwebsite-demo-1/README.md

 ## 🤖 How I built it

-I'm a beginner.
-I used AI along the way to explain stuff I hadn't learned yet and to help me figure out how to approach things.
-But I wrote it, broke it, and fixed it myself, and I made sure I actually understood each piece before moving on.
-The AI was more like a tutor than autopilot.
-Building this is how I learned, and that was the whole point.
+I'm a beginner, so I used AI as a learning tool here, mostly to explain stuff I hadn't learned yet and to talk through how to approach the design and the code.
+But the decisions, the build, and all the debugging were mine.
+I made sure I understood every piece before moving on.
+Less autopilot, more tutor.
+Building this is how I actually learned, and that was the whole point.

 This isn't the first website I've made, and honestly, the earlier ones taught me everything that made this one work.
 My first few looked like what they were: tutorials stitched together.
 Generic fonts, flat colors, layouts that fell apart the second you resized the window.
 They worked, but they had no point of view.
 Looking back at them is what pushed me to actually learn design, not just code.